thousandbrainsproject/tbp.monty/rfcs/0000_code_guidance_for_researchers_and_community.md

 ### Discontinued Research Prototypes
 - Sometimes a research idea will not bear fruit.
 This is fine, indeed we expect this to happen from time to time, and it is the primary reason we expect the proposed workflow to be faster than merging all changes into `tbp.monty`.
 When an RP does not demonstrate a fundamental improvement, you should archive the fork in question.
+- When this happens, please consider adding some documentation to the README of the prototype explaining why the prototype failed, so that we can refer to this in the future.

 ### Non-Prototype PRs from Researchers
 - Researchers may also open PRs directly into `thousandbrainsproject/tbp.monty`, such as a refactor that is useful for them or other researchers, and which is not specific to their current feature project.